The Neural Moving Average Model for Scalable Variational Inference of State Space Models: Experiments

 \section{Experiments}

-Here we present results of our method applied to several examples.
+Below we apply our method to several examples.
 All results were obtained using an NVIDIA Titan XP and an 8 core CPU.
-Full details of tuning choices used in these experiments are listed in Appendix \ref{sec:tune_choice}.
+For tuning choices and experimental specifics see the supplement (Sections E, F).
+Sections \ref{sec:AR1}--\ref{sec:FHN} use simulated data so the results can be compared to true parameter values, while Section \ref{sec:SV} uses real data.